CarlosMaundu/LoanProcessingAutomation/README.md

 - **Automated Notifications**: Sends email notifications to applicants upon loan approval or decline, with reasons for decline.
 - **Repayment Management**: Calculates outstanding amounts, updates loan statuses, and sends monthly reminders for repayments.
 - **Triggers & Automation**: Uses Google App Script triggers to automate various processes, ensuring real-time data processing.
+- **Dashboard**: There is a dashboard sheet with various loan statistics, including total loans, total amount loaned, defaulted loans, loan amount distribution, and more.
+- **Logging**: The system logs the activities performed by the users on the google sheet to ensure there is an audit log.

 ## Setup
 ### Google Form Creation